ortizfram/MySQL-cheatsheet-projects/README.md

 aritmatic expression (+,-,/,*,% (reminder of the division))

 ---------------------------------------
-# # 🟢  FROM, WHERE, AND, OR, NOT, IN
+# # 🟢  FROM, WHERE, AND, OR, NOT, IN, BETWEEN

 - `FROM`